tweag/nickel/doc/manual/typing.md

 is accepted!
 The rationale is that because we inserted a contract application, the typechecker knows that if `x` is not a number, the program will fail early with a detailed contract error.
-Thus, if we reach `1 + x`, `x` is necessarily a number at this point, and everything will be fine.
+Thus, if we reach `1 + x`, `x` is necessarily a number at this point and won't cause any type mismatch.
 In a way, the contract application acts like a type cast, but whose verification is delayed to run-time.

-When using a contract annotation inside typed code, the *typechecker is turned off again*.
-Contract application is dual to type annotation with respect to typechecking.
+Dually to a static type annotation, a contract annotation *turns the typechecker off again*.
 This is illustrated by the following variation being accepted:

 ```nickel
 (1 + ((if true then 0 else "a" | Num)) : Num
 ```

-While, as said before, this one is rejected:
+While this one is rejected because of the mismatch between branches:

 ```nickel
 (1 + (if true then 0 else "a")) : Num